do i need to seal fornace brioni terracotta tiles?

 for all other sealing and protecting, clé recommends stonetech bulletproof sealer from laticrete.

-for more information about sealing please see our fornace brioni terracotta wall material guidelines.
+for more information about sealing please see our fornace brioni terracotta floor and wall material guidelines.

 do you offer trim for your fornace brioni terracotta tile?

 at clé we follow the international model of no trim and highly recommend our clients to do the same. below are the trim alternatives we recommend for this collection.

 - if your project needs to turn a corner either inwardly or outwardly, mitering the tiles to meet seamlessly in a corner gives it the cleanest, crafted finish.